Organizations can organize their tests and testers into projects.

 Here are some ways we have seen users utilize Projects to stay organized:

 - Per team: Each team is given their own project for them to do their work and collaborate (see also Teams).

-- Per component: A project is created for each component or service you are testing.
+- Per component: A project is created for each component or service you're testing

 - Per brand: E-commerce customers may want to use projects per brand to stay organized

 - Per Customer: When dealing with custom software, you may wish to organize by customer to ensure each unique system is tested

 - Per Major Release: After your systems go through a major change, you may wish to create a new project to organize the most recent data